Thiruvalluvar Temple, Mylapore: Funds

 The temple is part of temples that are under the neighbouring Sri Mundagakanniamman Temple, also at Mylapore, and comes under the control of the Hindu Religious and Charity Endowment Department.
 Being a small temple, the Valluvar temple cannot sustain itself and uses the funds from other temples.
 The temple has no property and depends entirely on the Mundagakanni Amman Temple.
 The temple's primary income comes from the wedding hall, a paid parking space and a few shops.
 All the festivals are funded by devotees, and the events in the shrine are in part sponsored by the Mudaliar community, whose ancestors were Tamil scholars.
 The ancestors of the Mudaliar community are believed to have donated the bronze idols of the shrine.

 In May 2023, the state government allocated ₹ 150 million for a complete renovation and restoration of the temple.
 The renovation plan included rebuilding all the temple halls (mantapams) with granite, refurbishing the ancient well, painting the entire temple complex, and landscaping.
+In 2025, a plan to reconstruct the shrine, replacing the old brick-and-mortar structure with new rough-cut granite structure highlighting a chariot pulled by elephants, at a cost of ₹ 190 million was announced.